listen to this article:

 This is the basics of a cache attack.
 The fridge/cupboard is the local memory store on the microprocessor (the cache), whereas the shop is the main memory (the RAM).
 In a cache attack, we measure the time difference between fetching data, just as we measured in the scenario above the time it took for our assistant to fetch the ingredients.

-Of course, this analogy, like all analogies, is not quite correct.
+Of course, this information security analogy, like all analogies, is not quite correct.
 But I hope it helps explain some things about these types of attacks.
-Let us know if you have other cool every-day analogies for complex ideas in computer security.
+Let us know if you have other cool every-day analogies for complex ideas in information security.